wshafiqah/CaseStudyCourseSchedule/README.md

 Assigned tasks:
 - Mapping: Afiqah
 - Match: Shafiqah & Afiqah
-- Add subject:
+- Add subject: Shafiqah & Afiqah
-- Display subject:
+- Display subject: Afiqah
-- Drop subject:
+- Drop subject: Shafiqah
-- Update schedule:
+- Update schedule: Afiqah

 Brief Description:
 The course schedule should be able to display each subject in each allocated slots.
 The idea is to display list of subjects, the user able to add the subject in the schedule, the schedule will be updated and lastly updated the list of subject the user choose.